 If someone’s health or safety is at risk, and it is therefore impossible to inform the Office of the General Counsel in advance as required by this guidance, a member of the university community may make a facilitating payment only if, in his or her judgment, the payment is consistent with this guidance, including but not limited to (i)–(ii) above.
 The member of the university community must then promptly inform the Office of the General Counsel after the payment is made.

 A person charged with a violation of the FCPA’s anti-bribery provisions may assert as a defense that the payment was lawful under the written laws of the foreign country or that the money was spent as part of demonstrating a product or performing a contractual obligation.

-Regarding the defense related to product demonstration, or performing a contractual obligation, certain payments such as for travel expenses to visit the University’s U.S. campus, and certain gifts such as “promotional items” bearing the name of the University, may be appropriate under certain circumstances.
-Prior to agreeing to make any such payment, or providing any such gift, you should consult with the Office of General Counsel.
+Regarding the defense related to product demonstration, or performing a contractual obligation, certain payments such as for travel expenses to visit the university’s U.S. campus, and certain gifts such as “promotional items” bearing the name of the university, may be appropriate under certain circumstances.
+Prior to agreeing to make any such payment, or providing any such gift, you should consult with the Office of the General Counsel.

 A. Prohibition on Improper Payments, Kickbacks, and Other Forms of Bribery to Foreign Officials.

 (i) Members of the university community are prohibited (whether acting in their own capacity or on the university’s behalf) from: